South Korean candidate disavows ‘feminist’ label on International Women’s Day after interview goes awry

-The Yoon campaign first blamed an unspecified administrative error, before telling one Korean news outlet that the campaign had released the incorrect version of their answer after internal debate on how to respond to The Post’s question about the candidate’s stance on feminism.
+The Yoon campaign first blamed an unspecified administrative error, before telling one Korean news outlet that the campaign had released the incorrect version of its answer after internal debate on how to respond to The Post’s question about the candidate’s stance on feminism.

-The fierce scrutiny of Yoon’s answer and the campaign’s scramble underscores the heightened sensitivities surrounding gender issues ahead of the election.
-In a neck-and-neck race, both Yoon and the liberal candidate Lee Jae-myung are working to win over voters in their 20s, who are considered the swing bloc and are deeply divided along gender lines.
+The fierce scrutiny of Yoon’s answer and the campaign’s scramble underscore the heightened sensitivities surrounding gender issues ahead of the election.
+In a neck-and-neck race, Yoon and liberal candidate Lee Jae-myung are working to win over voters in their 20s, who are considered the swing bloc and are deeply divided along gender lines.

 Even as South Korea’s movement for women’s rights has gathered steam in recent years, an “anti-feminist” backlash has also grown, led by disaffected men in their 20s who are frustrated with a shrinking job market and see feminism as a conspiracy to take away their opportunities.